 Would you believe that every 2 seconds, someone’s identity is stolen?
 And it’s not hard to imagine, given all the data breaches in the news lately.
-Combating fraud is a priority for AARP New York and that is why we have launching Operation: Stop Scams, a series of shredding events throughout New York State starting Monday April 24, 2017 thru Friday, May 5, 2017 that will allow consumers to discard their paperwork in a safe and secure manner.
+Combating fraud is a priority for AARP New York and that is why we are launching Operation: Stop Scams,

 In a recent report, AARP found that 43% of 50+ voters in New York State or someone they know have encountered a fraud or scam in the past 5 years; 56% are extremely to very worried about becoming a victim of identity theft, which was tops among all types of fraud.

-Identity thieves routinely search through dumpsters and trash cans, looking to find confidential information.
+Identity thieves routinely search through dumpsters and trash cans, looking for confidential information.
 One way to keep your identity safe is to shred documents containing personal information.
 This includes bank and credit card statements, tax forms, and medical bills.
 41% of respondents age 50+ shred documents once a week or more.

 “Identity theft is one of the most prevalent types of fraud encountered by people age 50 and over,” said Beth Finkel, State Director of AARP New York.
 “By doing something as simple as shredding their documents, New Yorkers can safeguard their identity along with their hard earned credit rating and retirement savings from unscrupulous thieves.

 In 2015 alone, New York registered more than 100,000 complaints about fraud with the Federal Trade Commission.

 To avoid having your sensitive information compromised, security experts recommend shredding of the following types of materials:

 - Old documents: Papers that carry your Social Security number, birth date, signature, account numbers, passwords or PINs.